“Sketches of Newtown”

 For years, I’ve also been teaching from William Zinsser’s On Writing Well, and every year, I put particular emphasis on this passage: “Go with what seems inevitable in your own heritage.
 Embrace it and it may lead you to eloquence.”
 In a time where education is so standardized, the teaching of local history and appreciation of local folkways is sorely underrepresented in how we as communities raise our children.
 Our schools may be teaching math and reading, but we’re failing to teach them to value the culture that surrounds them.
 It’s no wonder that so many young people won’t detach from screens— why should they?
 Few people point out what’s in their immediate vicinity as worthy of attention.
 I can’t do anything about that sentiment for millions of teenagers all over the nation, but I can do something for the couple-dozen that I teach.
 And that’s what this project and others like it are about.
 One of my other favorite quotes comes from an avant-garde artist named Guy Debord, who wrote, “It is not a question of knowing whether this interests you but rather whether you yourself could become more interesting under new conditions of cultural creation.”
 All I’m saying is: let’s put down the phones and look at something close to home for a bit.
 If they’ll do that, they’ll see why I wanted them to.

-The work of producing Sketches of Newtown has already begun and will take place over the next month, with plans for a second oral-history event to be held in 2021, if COVID allows.
+The work of producing Sketches of Newtown has already begun and will take place over the next month.
+There are plans for a second oral-history event to be held in 2021, if COVID allows.
 Once the writing, editing, layout, and design are complete, the books should be available in early 2021 and will be distributed free of charge.
 There will also be a photographic component to the project, undertaken by our school’s Photography students.